Dennis Lee

 ADRIAN DE LEON

 is a writer and public historian.
 His most recent works are barangay: an offshore poem (Buckrider Books, 2021) and Bundok: A Hinterland History of Filipino America (University of North Carolina Press, 2023).
-His two forthcoming books are Balikbayan: A Revenant History of the Filipino Homeland (University of Washington Press, 2023) and Tatay: Notes from a Wayward Son (Doubleday Canada, 2026).
+His two forthcoming books are Balikbayan: A Revenant History of the Filipino Homeland (University of Washington Press, 2026) and Notes from a Wayward Son: A Memoir (Doubleday Canada, 2026).
 Born in Manila and raised in Scarborough, he currently lives in New York, where he teaches U.S. and Philippine histories at New York University.

 Jedidiah Mugarura